getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 2. Run your tests against the mutant.
    - If at least one of your test fails, crashes or times out, the mutant was _killed_.
    - If all your tests still pass without a crash or timeout, the mutant _survived_.
-3. Repeat 1 and 2 until all possible mutant operators have been applied to your codebase or you reached a pre-defined max number of mutants.
+3. Repeat 1 and 2 until all possible mutant operators have been applied to your codebase or you reached a pre-defined maximum number of mutants.

 After this virtual bloodbath, you can calculate a _Mutation Score_ by dividing the number of all created mutants by the number of killed mutants.
 The score now tells you how likely it is that your tests would catch an actual bug.